robertbrodrecht/launchpad/README.md

 Launchpad is an extremely opinionated WordPress theme for developers.
 This theme is still in beta, but is probably usable if you test settings extensively before launch.
 The theme is meant to be hacked on directly, but you should be able to child-theme it to some degree.

-I'm doubtful that this theme is highly compatible with plugins at this point.
 I'm not sure how compatible this theme is WPMU.
 I'm certain that using this theme in a sub-folder-install of WordPress or without mod_rewrite will require a lot of tweaking.

 I am currently developing the first production site based on Launchpad and the second is in development by @iamdangavin.
 Feedback from this process is being integrated back into Launchpad as issues arise.